moogacs/docs.buf.build/docs/faq.md

 ### `buf.yaml` version

-You may have recently gotten the following warning:
+You may have recently seen this warning:

 ```
 Failure: buf.yaml has no version set.
 Please add "version: v1".
 See https://docs.buf.build/faq for more details.
 ```

 We have added the concept of version to the configuration.
-For a given version, the following doesn't change:
+For a given version, these things don't change:

 - Configuration file layout
 - Default configuration files
-- Lint and breaking rules, and their associated categories.
+- Lint and breaking change rules and their associated categories.

 **Our goal at Buf is to never break users.** You should be able to upgrade `buf`, and expect the same results, forever.
 In this spirit, we want to make sure that upgrading `buf` does not result